ndless-nspire/nsptools-history/Ndless/branches/3.0-tno/doc/ReadMe.txt

   * Select '2' to uninstall the current OS.
 Reinstall it when asked to.
 - If running an executable from the documents screen displays the following
   message: "Sorry.
 Could not open document 'xxx.tns'", Ndless has not been correctly installed.
-Run 'ndless_installer' again after a reboot.
+Try to reinstall it.

 Known issues
 ============